My Wedding & Honeymoon: Day 6-10 (Part 14)

 My name is Rafael Francisco Josephe Perullo, the father of Andrea Maria.
 I would like to start by thanking all of the guests for sharing this day with Andrea and Lucas, especially those that have traveled great distances to attend.

 One of my concerns before coming to Argentina was trying to remember names.
-I quickly realized that with the women, Italians and Argentinians have a very common trait: most women have a Maria in their name.
+I quickly realized that Italian and Argentinian women have a very common trait: they all have Maria in their name.
 Andi, my wife, my mother in law, my niece, my sister, Lucas’ mother, and I am confident that a number of other family members have it included in their name as well.
 So, if I forget a woman’s name, I will just use Maria and there is a good chance I will be right!

 The more I thought about today, the more of Andi’s life came flashing into my head, and the reality that she has grown up and is now taking the biggest step of her life hits me.
 These two, Andi and Alex, are my daughter and son, but where in the world did the little children vanish to?